milankinen/livereactload/examples/05-build-systems/README.md

 # Build system integrations

-If you have an existing build system (e.g. Gulp or Grunt), you can use LiveReactload with those easily.
+If you have an existing build system (e.g. Gulp or Grunt), you can easily use LiveReactload with them.
 This example demonstrates how to use LiveReactload with Gulp.
 See `gulpfile.js` and `package.json` for more details.